sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 sub

     REQUIRED.
 The identifier of the user.
 OpenID Providers MUST support a pairwise identifier in accordance with OpenID Connect Core section 8.1.
-See Pairwise Identifiers below on when it may be useful to relax this requirement. acr
+See Pairwise Identifiers below on when it may be useful to relax this requirement. sub\_id\_type

+	REQUIRED.
+The type of identifier used for the subject.
+In order to support multiple type of identifiers in an interopable way, the type of identifier used for the identifier in `sub` is explicitly included.
+The value of the sub\_id\_type MUST be a URI. acr

     REQUIRED.
 The LoA the user was authenticated at.
 MUST be a member of the acr_values list from the authentication request.
 See Authentication Context for more details.